-This bill would delete those provisions and would instead authorize a certified nurse-midwife to manage a full range of primary health gynecological and obstetric care services for women from adolescence beyond menopause, including, but not limited to, gynecologic and family planning services. as provided.
-The bill would authorize a certified nurse-midwife to practice in-all specified settings, including, but not limited to, a home setting.
-This bill would declare that the practice of nurse-midwifery within a health care system provides for consultation, collaboration, or referral as indicated by the health status of the client and the resources of the medical personnel available in the setting of care, and would provide that the practice of nurse-midwifery emphasizes informed consent, preventive care, and early detection and referral of complications to a physician and surgeon.
-This bill would authorize a certified nurse-midwife to provide peripartum care in an out-of-hospital setting to low-risk women with uncomplicated singleton-term pregnancies who are expected to have uncomplicated birth.
+This bill would delete those provisions and would instead authorize a certified nurse-midwife to manage a full range of gynecological and obstetric care services for women from adolescence beyond menopause, as provided.
+The bill would authorize a certified nurse-midwife to practice under that gynecological and obstetric care services authorization without supervision of a physician and surgeon in certain settings, including, but not limited to, a home setting, as specified.
+This The bill would prohibit entities described in those specified settings from interfering with, controlling, or otherwise directing the professional judgment of such a certified nurse-midwife, as specified.
+The bill would declare that the practice of nurse-midwifery within a health care system provides for consultation, collaboration, or referral as indicated by the health status of the client and the resources of the medical personnel available in the setting of care, and would provide that the practice of nurse-midwifery emphasizes informed consent, preventive care, and early detection and referral of complications to a physician and surgeon.